This Hair Mask Has Over 6500 5-Star Reviews - Is It Worth The Hype?

 Ebony-Renee Baker, Fashion Editor

 “Even though I don’t have a lot of hair, I love to condition my virgin, 3B curls regularly to maintain moisture and shine.
-I use Philip Kingsley Elacistizer Deep-Conditioning Treatment, £29.21, two or three times a month.
-It works well to reduce frizz (which I get a lot of), reduce breakage and define my curl pattern.
+I use Philip Kingsley Elasticizer Deep-Conditioning Treatment, $31, two or three times a month.
+It works well to reduce frizz (which I get a lot of), reduce breakage, and define my curl pattern.
 After reading some of the reviews of this Coco & Eve masque, I was excited to potentially add a new treatment to the rotation.

-“Now, I personally wouldn’t drop £30 for this mask as there are plenty of better alternatives for specific hair types (I still prefer Elasticizer for my hair); but if you’re looking for a fancy, nice-smelling treatment, I’d say go for it.”
+“Now, I personally wouldn’t drop near $40 for this mask as there are plenty of better alternatives for specific hair types (I still prefer Elasticizer for my hair); but if you’re looking for a fancy, nice-smelling treatment, I’d say go for it.”

 Jess Aureli, Associate Copy Editor